spacing spacing spacing

 Eventually, you can recover a full awareness of your emotional life that in childhood you learned to suppress as a psychological defense.

 The goal of all this work is not to blame your parents for the hurt they caused you but to get past your hidden resentments and anger at your parents for the hurt they caused you.
 To do this work, it is necessary to bring to conscious awareness the many emotional injuries that you experienced in childhood.
 Only then can you take full responsibility for your life and ultimately forgive your parents and honor them for whatever good they did do.
+Be grateful for what your parents did well, yet be realistic about their failures.
 If you don’t do this work, then your anger at your parents will get stuffed down into the unconscious where it will cripple your life with insecurity and failure.
 So remember, as long as you have unconscious anger at your parents, trying to honor them is just a lie.

 Following the Spiritual Counsels